Skip to main content

 Search engine optimisation for healthcare, variously referred to as medical SEO, healthcare search engine marketing, or SEO for medical websites, is the discipline of improving the visibility of a healthcare provider’s website and online presence in the unpaid (organic) results of search engines such as Google and Bing.

 Unlike paid advertising (PPC), where you pay per click and visibility ceases the moment budget is paused, organic search optimisation builds a durable asset.
-A well-optimised healthcare website continues to attract patients around the clock, without an ongoing per-visit cost.
+Specifically, a well-optimised healthcare website continues to attract patients around the clock, without an ongoing per-visit cost.

 Healthcare SEO encompasses several interconnected disciplines: